 Note: To work with Git repositories you will need GitPython.
 Version 0.1.6 is sufficient to run the code.
 You can install it with pip.

-class versiontools.git_support.GitIntegration(repo) Git integration for versiontools branch_nick commit id
+class versiontools.git_support.GitIntegration(repo) Git integration for versiontools branch_nick commit_id The full commit id

 Nickname of the branch New in version 1.0.4.